wanghaisheng/prince_collection_astro/src/content/reviews/the-brando-french-polynesia.md

         <img class="grid-image" src="/images/uploads/brando-17.jpeg" alt="" />
     </figure>
 </div>

-The Brando has four dining establishments plus one bar: the Beachcomber Café, Bob’s Bar, Nami, Les Mutinés, and Te Manu Bar.
-The Beachcomber Café is the resort's all-day dining restaurant, offering breakfast, lunch, and dinner in a laid-back beachside ambiance, complete with outdoor seating and a picturesque lagoon view.
-The all-day-dining menu offers a blend of Polynesian, French, and international cuisines, with stand-out seafood dishes such as lagoon fish ceviche, Tahitian raw fish, swordfish carpaccio, rock octopus with pan-fried pineapples, and lobster rolls.

 Nami offers a teppanyaki experience curated for an intimate group.
 The dinner service requires a reservation and is only available on select nights, so we recommend you book early if you’d like to enjoy the exceptional sushi and grill spread.
 Les Mutinés is nothing short of extraordinary, featuring a full multi-course French menu, complemented by carefully selected wine pairings.